piplewis/pais/README.md

 Clone this repo

-Change my username (piplewis) to yours, edit the bootloader section for either bios or uefi (I use bios for testing on a virtual machine and uefi on my production box.)
+Change my username (piplewis) to yours, edit the bootloader section for either bios or uefi (I use bios for testing on a virtual machine and uefi on my linux box.)

 Forked Doc10's code and added what I needed https://github.com/document10/scriptsrep.

-Fixed the line endings so no need for dos2unix :-)
+Fixed the line endings issues with my version so no need for dos2unix :-)

-The process for me is to boot off arch install media... loadkeys uk
+The process for me after booting off arch install media ia as follows...

-mkfs.ext4 /dev/sda2

-iwctl
+loadkeys uk

+mkfs.ext4 /dev/sda2 -- I've already partitioned the drive for uefi.
+Change this to your partition/setup

+iwctl -- wifi setup - may need rfkill unblock all

 station wlan0 connect ******